Lou Diamond Phillips: Writing

 Phillips co-wrote the screenplay for Trespasses and Dangerous Touch, and wrote the feature Ambition (both of which he also starred in).
-In 2019, Aethon Books announced that it would be publishing Phillips' debut novel, Tinderbox: Soldier of Indira, a science fiction retelling of the Hans Christian Andersen story of the same name.
+In 2019, Aethon Books announced that it would be publishing Phillips's debut novel, Tinderbox: Soldier of Indira, a science fiction retelling of the Hans Christian Andersen story of the same name.
 It was illustrated by his wife, Yvonne Boismier.

 Personal life

 Relationships and family

 During the making of Trespasses, he met Julie Cypher, an assistant director.
 They married on September 17, 1987, and divorced on August 5, 1990.
 After their divorce, Cypher came out as lesbian.
 She began a long-term relationship with Melissa Etheridge.

 On the set of the film Shadow of the Wolf (1992), he met Jennifer Tilly.
 They were briefly engaged.

 In 1994, he married makeup artist Kelly Preston.
 They had three daughters together but separated in 2003.
 Their divorce was finalized in July 2007.

 Phillips began dating makeup artist Yvonne Boismier in 2004.
 He was charged with misdemeanor domestic battery against her in 2006.
 They married in August 2007 and their daughter was born in October 2007.
-They are partners in writing and she illustrated Phillips's first published novel.
+They are partners in writing, and she illustrated Phillips's first published novel.

-Legal troubles
+Legal issues

 On August 11, 2006, Phillips was arrested for disturbing the peace at his Los Angeles home.
 The charges followed loud noises coming from the house he shared with his live-in girlfriend and future wife, Yvonne Boismier.
 In December 2006, he pleaded no contest to a count of domestic battery and was sentenced to three years of probation.

 On November 3, 2017, Phillips was arrested in Portland, Texas, for DWI after stopping his vehicle to ask a police officer for directions.
 He was charged with reckless driving.
 Phillips was released after posting bail.
 In April 2018, following a plea deal, Phillips was sentenced to two years of probation.